 Others – I also add some ground turmeric, chia seeds, and lime juice to make this smoothie extra nutritious.

-If you feel the need for a sweetener in your smoothie, then a little amount of honey (not vegan), maple syrup, or peanut butter will do the magic.
+If you need a sweetener in your smoothie, then a little amount of honey (not vegan), maple syrup, or peanut butter will do the magic.

 How To Make Green Goddess Smoothie